tetianamohorian/databaza-auto-parts/README.md

 on the shop floor + which shops have how many pieces).
 Allow the creation of baskets for individual users, fill them, calculate the final price and issue an invoice.
-Allow parts search by make, model, year, VIN number, engine. o Write a SQL query that will display all DPFs for a selected vehicle, with displaying which dealership has how many of each DPF, sorted alphabetically. o Write an SQL query that lists the dealerships where the DPF is currently available less than 10 units of 10W-40 oil, sorted in descending order. o Write an SQL query that lists the categories and their average price for the item, that are currently in stock, sorted in ascending order. o MIN.
+Allow parts search by make, model, year, VIN number, engine.

+  - Write a SQL query that will display all DPFs for a selected vehicle, with displaying which dealership has how many of each DPF, sorted alphabetically.

+  - Write an SQL query that lists the dealerships where the DPF is currently available less than 10 units of 10W-40 oil, sorted in descending order.
+  - Write an SQL query that lists the categories and their average price for the item, that are currently in stock, sorted in ascending order. o MIN.
 1X use JOIN, MIN.
 1X use GROUP BY/ ORDER BY

-Translated with DeepL.com (free version)